 1. The Young Will Attack Each Other

 Young shoebills will fight with one another.
-It is known that shoebill stocks are shy animals that prefer to be alone.
+It is known that shoebill storks are shy animals that prefer to be alone.
 They also have territorial behaviors.

-When more than one shoebill is born in the same nest, they will compete for attention from the mother.
+When more than one shoebill is born in the same nest, it will compete for attention from the mother.

 2. They Are Brave – Even Attacking Crocodiles